Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 Procedure (Table Style 2)

-- Reference to the picture below.
+- Reference the picture above.
 Determine how large your table will be, then break that many floor blocks.
 If the table is only 2 blocks side by side, break 2 floor blocks.

 - Break one more block deep, then place a redstone torch.